Architectural Engineering with a Year in Industry MEng

 - Computational Fluid Dynamics

 This module is designed to improve your contextual understanding of computational skills and numerical methods from writing your own in-house code to running commercial software to solve practical engineering flow problems.
-Through the lectures, tutorials, workshops and practical sessions as well as group discussion, you will develop your knowledge in the field of computational fluid dynamics (CFD), including both theoretical and practical capabilities.
-You will also develop your ability to communicate effectively and professionally through individual report writing and class presentation.15 credits
+Through the lectures, tutorials, workshops and practical computer sessions with group discussion, you will develop your knowledge in the field of computational fluid dynamics (CFD), including both theoretical and practical capabilities.
+You will also develop your ability to communicate effectively and professionally through individual report writing.15 credits

 - Structural Dynamics and Applications to Vibration Design

 This module is designed to provide students with a systematic knowledge and understanding of structural dynamics and its applications in Civil Engineering.
-On successful completion of this module, students will be able to perform calculation and analyse vibration response of single-degree-of-freedom and multi-degree-of-freedom systems and apply simple structural dynamics theory to solve practical problems in earthquake engineering and vibration engineering.15 credits
+On successful completion of this module, students will be able to perform calculation and analyse vibration response of single-degree-of-freedom and multi-degree-of-freedom systems and apply simple structural dynamics theory to solve practical problems in vibration engineering design.15 credits

-The module aim is to give the students exposure to the tools and techniques available to engineers and designers in the built environment sector.
-This module will focus the simulation of thermodynamics of buildings.
-The module will develop the students ability to use building simulation to optimise the design in respective to set objectives, for instance minimising energy consumption, maximising thermal comfort.
-A key element will be analysing uncertainty sources (modelling assumptions, simplifications, lack of available data) that result in uncertainty of prediction performance, balancing the trade off between accuracy, model simplicity, and computation time.10 credits
+The module aim is to give you exposure to the tools and techniques available to engineers and designers in the built environment sector.
+This module will focus on the modelling and simulation of thermal phenomena occurring in buildings.
+The module will develop your ability to use building simulation to optimise the design in respective to set objectives, for instance minimising energy consumption, maximising thermal comfort.
+One of the key elements will also involve analysis of uncertainty sources such as modelling assumptions and simplifications, and lack of available data that result in uncertainty in the predictions of building performance.10 credits

 - Civil Engineering Research Skills